inaka/Jayme/README.md

 ##Features

 - **Protocol-Oriented**
   - Jayme has been built following the concepts of [protocol-oriented programming](https://developer.apple.com/videos/play/wwdc2015/408/), encouraging composition over inheritance whenever possible.
-As you will see, most of classes defined in Jayme are actually protocols.
 - **Generics**
-  - You will see generics almost everywhere in the library.
-That gives you high flexibility by leaving up to you the decision of choosing which types best fit your needs.
+  - In order to provide high flexibility, generics and associated types are present almost everywhere in the library.
 - **Error Handling**
-  - With the aid of generics, you can implement and use your own error types.
+  - Jayme comes with a default list of discrete errors, which are defined in an enumeration named `JaymeError`.
-  - Jayme Standard comes with a default list of discrete errors (defined in `JaymeError`) which are useful in the `ViewController` layer.
+  - Any `case` in `JaymeError` turns out to be useful from the `ViewController` layer point of view.
+Cases represent possible different and meaningful UI scenarios.
+For instance: a `5xx` server status code is represented by a `case ServerError(statusCode: Int)`.
-  - The idea is that thrown error types should be discrete and grouped by different and meaningful UI scenarios.
-For instance, you might want to present a *"User not found.
-Want to invite him?"* dialog box for a specific 404 from a certain `.GET` call, or you might want to present an alert view indicating that the server is not responding properly for any 5xx error.
+  - If you need different error definitions, Jayme allows you to use your own Error types, with the aid of associated types.
 - **Futures / Results**
   - From experience, we've found out that the [Future Pattern](https://realm.io/news/swift-summit-javier-soto-futures/) is a very convenient way for layouting asynchronous code.
-Therefore, we decided that it would be *the way to go* for Jayme.
+In consequence, we decided to develop Jayme around that pattern.
-  - `Future` and `Result` appear as two cornerstone structures in Jayme's ecosystem.
-Make sure you're familiar with them before using the library, as they will always be involved in return types for Repository methods, meaning that they will be present in your `ViewController` layer.
+  - `Future` and `Result` are two key structures in the library.
+You need to be familiar with them, since they are exposed on its public interfaces.
 - **Logs**
   - Jayme includes a practical logging mechanism that can be quickly enabled or disabled.
-It also allows you to set a custom logging function to use, which results very convenient if your project uses third party logging libraries like [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).
+It also allows you to set a custom logging function to use, which results very convenient if your project uses third party logging libraries, like [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).
 - **Unit Tests**
   - Jayme is 100% unit-tested.
-This way, we ensure that the library does what it's meant to do.
-  - Unit-tests are easy to implement (and, of course, encouraged) in your own repositories, backends and entities.
-Check out how Jayme unit tests work to see examples.
-You're going to encounter several fakes that are easy to reuse and adapt to your tests.
+  - Unit tests are easy to implement, and encouraged, for testing your repositories business logic and your entities parsing.
 - **No Dependencies**
   - Jayme does not leverage any external dependency.
-We consider simplicity to be a very important concept to keep always in mind.
-  - Nonetheless, we highly suggest that you integrate [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) hand in hand with Jayme, to make your life easier when it comes to fill out `init(dictionary)` methods for your Entities.
-You can turn a `dictionary` into a `JSON` object very quickly and parse out the relevant data easily from that point.
+  - However, you can integrate JSON parsing libraries (like [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)) and plug them in easily within `DictionaryInitializable` and `DictionaryRepresentable` protocol functions implementations in your entities.